edwarfmartinez/MessagesMachine/README.md

 ### 1. Register and Login

-Lets register and login two users:
+Let's register and log in with two users:

 * one@test.com for the iPhone
 * two@test.com for the iPad

 ![LoginMessagesMachine](https://user-images.githubusercontent.com/99278919/186968766-8a5702f7-9ea6-464e-ae7d-1aa4f4460474.gif)

-### 2. Automated messaging configuration
+### 2. Automated Messaging Configuration

 * See how user one@test.com (iPhone) creates an automated message for user two@test.com (iPad):